 Help with maintaining the older person’s personal appearance and hygiene is another area that is often very important.
 Ensuring that your loved one is clean and tidy will help to make them feel better generally and give them greater confidence in social situations.
 A live-in carer will also be able to support your loved one to engage in social activities both in the home and outside it, as well as planning suitable therapeutic activities for them.

 If the older person needs help with their medication management, this can also be taken care of.
 Taking medication correctly is often very important to maintain stability, and arranging home help can give you the reassurance of knowing that your parent is following their doctor’s instructions properly.

 Money management may also be a problem, so the carer will be able to help with this, ensuring bills are paid on time and that your loved one does not become a target for any unscrupulous scams.

-Elderly care from live-in carers can be provided for many different conditions including dementia.
+Care at home from live-in carers can be provided for many different conditions including dementia.
 This can occur alongside other mental health problems, and your care provider should be able to select a live-in carer with the appropriate training and experience to meet your loved one’s needs if they are living with dementia or other conditions as well as their mental health issues.

-People who have dementia benefit greatly from being able to receive the care they need in a familiar environment and from a carer who they will build a bond with.
+Older adults living with health conditions such as dementia benefit greatly from being able to receive the care they need in a familiar environment and from a carer who they will build a bond with.
 This solution avoids the trauma of moving to a residential home and being cared for by strangers.

 Loneliness: How to Care for Ageing Parents